 Leave the work to others

 If the thought of cooking for a crowd fills you with anxiety, suggest a get-together at one of WA’s fabulous cafes or restaurants instead.
-Those heading down south for Easter can check out the delights of Amelia Park Restaurant or Voyager Estate.
-Or choose a skipper and head to the Swan Valley to relax over a long lunch at Sandalford Restaurant & Bar.
-Closer to the city, book a table at one of the restaurants overlooking our stunning waters, such as Fraser’s or Bib & Tucker.
-Treat yourself to modern Indian cuisine at Sauma, or settle into the award-winning Young George in charming North Freo.
-If you want to keep it family friendly, order a hamper at Core Cider and kick back on a picnic rug.
-Wherever you go, be sure to book, as you’re far from the only one to think it’s better to let someone else do all the work.
-Happy Easter!
+Those heading down south for Easter can check out the delights of Amelia Park Restaurant or choose a skipper and head to the Swan Valley to relax over a long lunch at Sandalford Restaurant & Bar.
+Closer to the city, book a table at one of the restaurants overlooking our stunning waters, such as picturesque Fraser’s, or settle into the award-winning Young George in charming North Freo.
+Or take the family to Funk Drinks Co.’s relaxed Funk Brewhouse to sample their ciders, cold-pressed juices and sodas, all packed full of fruity flavours.
+Wherever you go, be sure to check the opening hours and book ahead – you’re far from the only one to think it’s better to let someone else do all the work.